advaoptical/alpakka/README.md

   * path of the wool configuration file

-In addition, there is currently one relevant parameter inherited from [pyang]:
+In addition, there is currently one relevant parameter inherited from [pyang]

 * `--path` (**inherited**)